The 2 most common causes of acute mediastinitis are

 Patients with esophageal perforation become acutely ill within hours, with severe chest pain and dyspnea due to mediastinal inflammation.

 Diagnosis is usually obvious from clinical presentation and a history of instrumentation or of another risk factor.
-The diagnosis should also be considered in patients who are very ill, have chest pain, and may have a risk factor that they cannot describe (eg, in intoxicated patients who may have vomited forcefully but do not remember and in preverbal children who may have ingested a button battery).
-The diagnosis is confirmed by chest x-ray or CT showing air in the mediastinum.
+The diagnosis should also be considered in patients who are very ill, have chest pain, and may have a risk factor that they cannot describe (eg, in patients who are intoxicated and may have vomited forcefully but do not remember and in preverbal children who may have ingested a button battery).
+The diagnosis is suggested by chest x-ray showing air in the mediastinum and confirmed by CT, although other disorders (eg, spontaneous pneumomediastinum Pneumomediastinum Pneumomediastinum is air in mediastinal interstices.
+The main causes of pneumomediastinum are Alveolar rupture with dissection of air into the interstitium of the lung with translocation to... read more ) can also cause air in the mediastinum.

-An intense fibrotic process develops, leading to compression of mediastinal structures that can cause the superior vena cava syndrome, tracheal narrowing, or obstruction of the pulmonary arteries or veins.
+An intense fibrotic process develops, leading to compression of mediastinal structures, which can cause the superior vena cava syndrome Regional spread , tracheal narrowing, or obstruction of the pulmonary arteries or veins.

-Diagnosis is based on CT.
-If the cause is TB, anti-TB therapy is indicated.
+If the cause is TB or fungal, antimicrobial therapy is indicated.
 Otherwise, no known treatment is beneficial, but insertion of vascular or airway stents can be considered.